November 29, 2018

 The History.
 It was so cool to see the incredibly intricate detail of the old buildings around Europe, especially when we would remember that some were older than our entire country.
 The amount of history in each building and monument we saw was hard to fathom.

 Restaurant Aesthetics.
-I mentioned this a bit in my Porto section, but the old mom & pop style of every restaurant became unappealing so fast.
+I mentioned this a bit in my Porto section, but the old un-designed style of every restaurant became unappealing after a couple months.
+I’m in no way against mom & pop shops and loved finding them in our travels as they often led to amazing food, but I don’t see why good design and good food have to be mutually exclusive.
 I’m sure this is an unpopular opinion, and maybe it’s just because of my design background, but by the end of the trip I couldn’t look at one more menu with terrible, unappetizing photos of the food.
-I know there can be charm in tradition, but I just wanted to rebrand and redesign every place I went into (ya know, maintain the charm but in an updated way).
+There can absolutely be charm in tradition, but I was dying to take that charm into a brand refresh to update it into something that was not only visually appealing, but more comprehensible.

 The Trains.
 Aside from one terrible night train, being able to travel by train to each city was so easy and nice.
 I so wish it was that simple and inexpensive to travel around the US without a car.